dewitt4/Cloud-Custodain/docs/source/usecases/s3globalgrants.rst

 ==================

-Scan buckets that allow for global access in their ACLs and report them and the ACL permissions granted.
+Scan buckets that allow for global access in their ACLs and delete the associated ACL permissions.

 .. code-block:: yaml